Get your International Driving Permit for Belarus in 8 minutes

 Be sure to drive on the right side of the road.
 It’s one of the primary things you should know when driving in Belarus.
 Most countries drive on the right side, so it won’t be tough to familiarize yourself with.

 Checkpoints are frequent in Belarus, and authorities might ask for your travel documents.
 You need an International Driver's Permit as you drive in Belarus, together with a number of documents like a driver’s license and passport.
-Your IDP is a translation of your local driver’s license, so the two must always be available.
+Your International Driving Permit (IDP) is a translation of your local driver’s license, so the two must always be available.

 Don’t Forget to Carry the Required Documents

 When driving to foreign places, know that authorities have to identify you, especially in areas where checkpoints are frequent, such as Belarus.
-Be sure to bring your driver’s license, IDP, passport, visa, and other travel documents with you.
+Be sure to bring your driver’s license, International Driving Permit (IDP), passport, visa, and other travel documents with you.
 Make them readily available in case authorities might ask for them.

 Driving Under the Influence of Alcohol or Drugs Is Strictly Prohibited